Enveloped by the serene beauty of the Northwoods, this picturesque community exudes a warm and friendly ambiance that captivates all who visit.

 Jack Pine Brewery often hosts events and tastings, providing an opportunity to learn about the brewing process and gain insight into the artistry behind each brew.
 It’s not just a place to enjoy a drink, it’s a destination to appreciate the craftsmanship of local brewers.

-6. Spooner Golf Club
+6. Head to Spooner Golf Club

 Golfers of all skill levels will find paradise at the Spooner Golf Club.
 This lush, scenic golf course is nestled amidst the natural beauty of Spooner’s landscape, creating an idyllic setting for a round of golf.